-- 1. 40+ Hours of revision Classes and 10 Tests to cover entire syllabus of Anthropology Optional Paper 1 & 2 - 2.
-Pointed Anthropologically vital information for themes/topics that come under GS. - 3.
-Fresh and inviting references from first rate Anthropology books and articles for various concepts and formulations. - 4.
-Specifically with respect to the theory portion (always carries more weightage than the rest), additional authentic information that will turn your answers catchier and ensure additional score. - 5.
-For Paper I, condensed and comprehensive references from research articles published in various Anthropological journals of repute. - 6.
-For Paper II, Anthropological deliberation on a range of themes that are currently relevant and can figure in the 2023 mains examination. - 7.
+- a) Sectional tests: Students will be able to read and evaluate the complete syllabus of both Anthropology Paper I and Paper II through 6 sectional tests. - b) Full Length Test (FLT): Evaluating your overall preparation and making final corrections and offering crucial suggestions for the exam through 4 FLTs. - c) 40+ Hours of revision Classes and to cover entire syllabus of Anthropology Optional Paper 1 & 2.
+(These classes are specifically for ATS+ Students) - 1.
+Pointed Anthropologically vital information for themes/topics that come under GS. - 2.
+Fresh and inviting references from first rate Anthropology books and articles for various concepts and formulations. - 3.
+Specifically with respect to the theory portion (always carries more weightage than the rest), additional authentic information that will turn your answers catchier and ensure additional score. - 4.
+For Paper I, condensed and comprehensive references from research articles published in various Anthropological journals of repute. - 5.
+For Paper II, Anthropological deliberation on a range of themes that are currently relevant and can figure in the 2023 mains examination. - 6.
 Exceedingly critical/vital tips for writing a Anthropologically captivating answer on any theme/topic.